jakeadelman/autoblogger-wordpress/readme.md

 ### Step 2: Create .env file and input your credentials

-Copy the .env.example file into a file called .env in the root of the directory Fields to change:
+Copy the .env.example file into a file called .env in the root of the directory.
+Here are the fields to change:

 1. **OPENROUTER_API_KEY:** Go to openrouter.ai and create api key.
 Insert it in the .env file.
 2. **WP_MEDIA:** Change the base url in the WP_MEDIA line in the .env file to your website.